Quiz-Bowl-OSU-Capstone/Quiz-Bowl/README.md

 7. Click "Publish".

 Note that this will create and start a Docker container running locally on your machine that contains the database.
 This container does not have a web or graphical interface - you will only be able to use the database by connecting to it with an SQL client and running commands through that.
-I would recommend something like DBeaver: https://dbeaver.io/
+I would recommend something like [DBeaver](https://dbeaver.io/)